apim-haufe-io/wicked.kong-adapter/DECISIONS.md

 ### Idenitification of consumers

-Usernames of consumers which were created via the `/oauth2/register` endpoint of the Kong adapter will be prepended with the `oauth2_implicit:` prefix, distinguishing them from the application type consumers (see above).
+Consumers which are created via the OAuth2 Implicit Grant Flow are not directly distinguishable from the ones created from the applications/subscriptions registered in the API Portal; they have a username like `email@company.com$api-name`.

 # Problematic Use Cases